skyprawngo/SSS_PDF/readme.md

 * Purpose: Extracting PDF files from books purchased on Google Books.
 * Objective: To download books that cannot be exported.

-Environment Requirements
----

-•	Python
-•	Selenium
-•	Google Chrome and a compatible version of ChromeDriver
-•	img2pdf

 Usage Instructions
 ---